cs4218/cs4218-2420-ecom-project-team33/README.md

 It also creates a comment on the PR containing the coverage report based on the results of the frontend and backend tests.

 Example: https://github.com/cs4218/cs4218-2420-ecom-project-team33/pull/13

+## Milestone 2

+### UI and Integration Tests

+For this milestone, you can do the following:

+1. `npm run test:integration` to run the integration tests.
+2. `npx playwright test` to run the UI tests.
+3. `npx playwright test --ui` to run and view the UI tests using the playwright GUI.